fbpx

 Situated 22 miles west of Bend, it takes just about 30 minutes to reach the ski resort, making it really easy to fit into your trip to Bend.

-Fun Fact: It is said that this inactive volcano was named “bachelor” as it stands apart from the Three Sisters mountain range.
+Fun Fact: It is said that this inactive volcano was named “bachelor” because it stands apart from the Three Sisters mountain range.
 It took me a while to get that…

 Bend, Oregon | Mount Hoodoo